CodeStreet-ai/ajo/README.md

 ```
 It is advisable to create python virtual environment for this project.
 Tool like [pyenv](https://github.com/pyenv/pyenv) and [poetry](https://python-poetry.org/docs/) are easy to use to create python env.

-### 4. Create your branch:
+### 3. Create your branch:
 Name your branch based on the feature you are working on.
-For example Writing ReadMe branch would be called `feature/write_readme`:
+For example, Writing ReadMe branch would be called `feature/write_readme`:
 ```shell
 git checkout -b <your branch name>
 ```

-### 3. Install dependences:
+### 4. Install dependences:
 if `poetry` is installed on your local machine, kindly run:
 ```shell
 poetry install